-This huge issue you’re standing next to seems bigger than anything: bigger than your own life, bigger than family– bigger than God.
+This huge issue you’re standing next to seems bigger than anything: bigger than your own life, bigger that family– bigger than God.
 I totally felt this way when 9/11 happened.
 It shook me like nothing else ever had.
 I didn’t know what to think.
-I was so shaken, I just left work.
-I ran to the church, I prayed, cried– I literally felt helpless.
-In those few days after 9/11, I stepped further and further away from daily concerns and focused on God.
-Slowly, as I got closer and closer, that sense of awe– that sense of complete incomprehension of the size and importance– turned from the tragedy that had happened, to the God that still stood, unshaken by it all.
+It is shaken, I just left work.
+I ran to church, I prayed, cried– I literally felt helpless.
+In few days after 9/11, I stepped further and further away from daily concerns and focused on God.
+Slowly, as closer and closer, that sense of awe– that sense of complete incomprehension of the size and importance– turned from the tragedy that had happened, to the God that still stood, unshaken by it all.
 I started to realize how much bigger his love is than anything I could imagine.
-It was nearly impossible to process– just like 9/11 had been– but instead of anxiety or fear of the unknown, the experience brought perfect peace– and in the midst of one of the biggest calamities I’d ever witnessed, I experienced joy unspeakable.
+It was nearly impossible to process– just like 9/11 had been– but instead of anxiety or fear the unknown, the experience brought perfect peace– and in the midst of one of the biggest calamities I’d ever witnessed, I experienced joy unspeakable.
 It made a huge difference in my life.
-I grew up in church, I was raised in a Christian home, but until that happened, I had never experienced God like that before.
+I grew up in church, is raised in Christian home, but until that happened, I had never experienced God like that before.
 Since then, I compare every tragedy, every scary thought, every bad experience to the infinite love of God I experienced after 9/11.